scottgigawatt/duplex/README.md

 # Duplex

-Docker Utilities for Plex (Duplex) contains a Docker Compose configuration tailored for a Synology NAS environments.
+Docker Utilities for Plex (Duplex) contains a Docker Compose configuration tailored for Synology NAS environments.
 It simplifies the setup process for managing Plex Media Server by integrating several useful tools and utilities.

 ## Tools Included